kraglik/pytorch-spiking-network/README.md

 Simulation of network of spiking networks with plastic synapses
 ===============================================================

+For simulation was created network with 2 groups.

+For each group was added recurrent connection with 1ms synaptic delay and connection to other group with 2ms delay.

 Network was simulated for 2 seconds of biological time.
 After first half of simulation (1 second) synaptic plasticity was disabled and input current for second group was significantly reduced.